 garagestock / Shutterstock.com

 Your credit score is a big factor in determining the cost to you when borrowing money.
-Mortgage lenders use the score — usually a FICO score — in deciding what interest rate they’ll offer you.
+Mortgage lenders use the score — usually a FICO score (from the Fair Isaac Corp.) — in deciding what interest rate they’ll offer you.

-Do this, too, long before home shopping so there’s time to raise your score if it’s low.
+Again, do this long before home shopping so there’s time to raise your score if you discover it’s low.
 There are a number of ways to get your FICO score for free.
-If you find you need to improve it, try these “7 Fast Ways to Raise Your Credit Score.”
+If you find you need to improve it, try these “Boost Your Credit Score Fast With These 7 Moves.”

 Africa Rising / Shutterstock.com

 Owning a home is not always better than renting.
-Many factors are involved — including the likelihood that you will need to move, how much upkeep will cost, what you will have to pay in interest — and it’s worth taking a good look at the pros and cons of each before deciding to be a homeowner.
+Many factors are involved — including whether you are likely to move, how much upkeep will cost, what you will have to pay in interest — and it’s worth taking a good look at the pros and cons of each before deciding to be a homeowner.

 5. Save for a down payment